spyking-circus/spyking-circus-ort/benchmarks/scaling/cells/networks/README.md

-This directory contains a list of networks which can be select in the scaling benchmark (scaling with the number of recording electrodes).
+This directory contains a list of networks which can be select in the scaling benchmark (scaling with the number of recorded cells).

 For example, if you want to use `network_1` instead of `network_0` then you just need to edit the line corresponding to the import of the